kvanhoey/ParallelHalfedgeSubdivision/README.md

 This repository provides a library for fast subdivision of polygonal surfaces.
 Currently it supports Catmull-Clark and Loop subdivision, and has both CPU and GPU backends with parallel implementations.
 For most use cases, subdivision is real-time.

-This library is the implementation of the following two papers:
+It is the implementation of the following two papers:
 * [A Halfedge Refinement Rule for Parallel Catmull-Clark Subdivision](http://kenneth.vanhoey.free.fr/index.php?page=research&lang=en#DV21), HPG 2021, by [Jonathan Dupuy](http://onrendering.com) and [Kenneth Vanhoey](http://kvanhoey.eu/)
 * A Halfedge Refinement Rule for Parallel Loop Subdivision (under review)